Jlorj/HTX_AI_chatbot/README.md

 ```bash
 cp .env.example .env
 ```
+You can name the AstraDB collection name however you would like

-5. Store files in AstraDB for contextual information:
+5. Store files in AstraDB for contextual information (this process might take a while):
 ```bash
 npm run seed
 ```
-This process might take a while

 ## Running the Application Locally
 1. Start the application: